In the guide

 Conditions for transporters and hauliers

-The Annexes to Regulation (EC) No 183/2005 (see the link in 'Key legislation' below) set out various standards that feed businesses must comply with, including those that are carrying out the activity of transporting feed.
+The Annexes to assimilated Regulation (EC) No 183/2005 (see the link in 'Key legislation' below) set out various standards that feed businesses must comply with, including those that are carrying out the activity of transporting feed.

 For transport and haulage operations involved at the level of primary production of feed and the following associated operations, the provisions of Annex I apply: